toddfries/dnstools/README.md

 From: Todd T. Fries &lt;todd@fries.net&gt;
 To: anyone reading this

-I wanted to see what soa records were in sync, but host -C didn't tell me what dns server was busted.
+I wanted to see what SOA records were in sync, but ``host -C'' didn't tell me what DNS server was busted.
 So I decided to fix that.

+Enjoy!

 Thanks,
 --